 In the unfortunate event that you pass away or if you sell your home, the entire loan becomes due.
 But there are ways to protect you and your children or beneficiaries.
-Federal regulations exist that require your lender to structure the loan so that the amount doesn’t exceed the value of your loan.
-This means if you or your beneficiaries sell the home, the proceeds for the sale will pay for the loan.
+Federal regulations exist that require your lender to structure the loan so that the amount doesn’t exceed the value of your home.
+This means if you or your beneficiaries sell the home, the proceeds for the sale will likely payoff the loan.

 Home Equity Conversion Mortgages are non-recourse loans.
 Individuals with HECM loans and their heirs can never owe more if the sale proceeds are insufficient to pay off the entire loan balance.

 When responsibly implemented in the right scenario, a reverse mortgage strategy allows you to turbo-charge your retirement by monetizing a portion of the home’s equity with funds that can be used for any purpose.

 - The most flexible home loan repayment schedule ever designed because monthly principal and interest payments are NOT required.
 Clients must continue to pay ongoing property taxes, homeowner’s insurance, and home maintenance.